thevinnie/cbig-ssas-compare/README.md

-# Charlotte BI Group
+# SSAS Feature Comparison
-## SSAS Comparison presentation from March 6, 2018
+## Presentation and code from March 6, 2018 to the Charlotte BI Group

 This repository contains the presentation and supporting code from the presentation given to the CBIG user group meeting.